 But you should know that it is always a good idea to appeal a denial.
 Denied claims are actually more common than you may think, with a majority of claims often being denied after the first application.

-If you are unsure about the next steps to take after your application has been denied, contact the disability lawyers at Phillips Disability, to discuss your legal options.
+If you are unsure about the next steps to take after your application has been denied, contact the experienced disability lawyers in Phoenix, to discuss your legal options.
 We will walk with you through the appeals process and will help you get the support you need.

 Call 1-800-503-2000 today for a free consultation.